khornem/NagaRazer/README.md

 ## Mapping properties

-* <name>: administrative name assigned to the mouse
+* name: administrative name assigned to the mouse
-* <devices> : path to devices assigned to the mouse
+* devices : path to devices assigned to the mouse
-** <sidebuttons> : path to numeric sidebuttons.
-It is preferrable to use /dev/input/by-id/ symbolic links ** <frontbuttons> : path to extra buttons (these buttons are not implemented right now)
+** sidebuttons : path to numeric sidebuttons.
+It is preferrable to use /dev/input/by-id/ symbolic links ** frontbuttons : path to extra buttons (these buttons are not implemented right now)
-* <user> : user which will be used to run programs by default
+* user : user which will be used to run programs by default
-* <default_mapping> : mapping which will be used when the program starts (note that first mapping is 0)
+* default_mapping : mapping which will be used when the program starts (note that first mapping is 0)

 ## Mappings

 There may be as many mappings as you want.
 Each mapping may have the following attributes:

-* <description> : it is an administrative name for the mapping (it will be used to notify the user which mapping is being used when there is a mapping toggle)
+* description : it is an administrative name for the mapping (it will be used to notify the user which mapping is being used when there is a mapping toggle)
-* <id> : an integer.
+* id : an integer.
 It is not being used right now
-* <sidebuttons>|<frontbuttons>: specific mapping of each button set.
+* sidebuttons|frontbuttons: specific mapping of each button set.
 If a button is not mapped it will use the default action.

 ## Button mappings